lcaraballoj/QuaternionComparison/README.md

-# QuaternionComparison
+# Quaternion Comparison
-Code to compare the calculation times of 3D rotation between matrices, Euler angles, and quaternions.
+This is part of a math research project on quaternions.
+It's purpose is to compare the compute times using various different methods for the rotation of 3D objects given three random angles.